ErXXoor/erxxoor.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in East China Normal University, 2018
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in University of Texas, Dallas, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Dec.
+2019 - May.
+2021: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+  * Univerisity of Texas, Dallas
+  * Research in Inverse rendering for face generative model and deep fake face detection.
+  * Reproduced some paper results and tried to explore some new methods that can be more robust and generalizable on deep fake detection.
+  * Utilized Python, Pytorch.
-  * Supervisor: Professor Git
+  * Supervisor: Prof. Xiaohu Guo, Prof. Feng Chen

+* Fall 2017: Backend Internship
+  * Hundsun Technologies Inc.
+  * Primary responsibilities include design and development of client and server code
+  * Used Spring Framework for Dependency injection and integrated with the Struts Framework and MyBatis.
+  * Used AJAX, JSON for data transfer between front end and back end.
+  * Utilized Java, MySQL and JavaScript.

-* Fall 2015: Research Assistant
+* Fall 2015: Undergraduate Research Assistant
-  * Github University
+  * East China Normal University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Developed a set of tools on face recognition and alignment based on dlib for lab use.
+  * Utilized Python, OpenCV, MySQL.

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Language: Java, C++, SQL, Reactjs
+* Frameworks: OpenGL, Pytorch, Spring

 Publications
 ======